ReactTraining/react-broadcast/README.md

 ## Usage

-Let's say you want to listen to listen to the geo location and make that data available anywhere in the app.
+Let's say you want to listen to the geo location and make that data available anywhere in the app.

 ```js